SheaParrott/roshambo/README.md

  - how to call a function<br/>
  - small dive into truthy and falsey<br/>
  - classList.add <br/>

-use of an assets folder to add images<br/>
-getting into the mindset to create logic for a game<br/>
-how to add and remove class's using javascript<br/>
-my choice of a reset button, reloading the page with window.location.reload(true)<br/>
+ - my choice of a reset button, reloading the page with window.location.reload(true)<br/>

 <strong>Technologies Used</strong><br/>
 HTML<br/>